nurlingo/AnimalKingdom/README.md

 The task was to create the "Animal Kingdom" iOS application using provided JSON file.
 The app allows the user to browse and learn more about the animals.

-It was up to me how I accomplish this task and how the information is to be displayed.
+It was up to me how I accomplish this task and how to display the information.
-The submission was be judged based on code quality, creativity, and the final product.

 Below are the specs as provided by the client: